min3rd/ionic-starter/README.md

 ### Tailwind CSS and DaisyUI

 Tailwind CSS and DaisyUI are pre-configured in the project.
 You can customize the styles in the `tailwind.config.js` and `daisyui.config.js` files.

-### Highcharts

-Custom Highcharts configurations can be found in the `src/highcharts` directory.
-Modify these files to suit your data visualization needs.

 ## Contributing